-- A. Construct a timeline of the major OT events and characters in these 17 books; - B. Discuss the issues relating to the historical background, purpose, structure, genres, and message of each book; - C. Evaluate and articulate in a clear and scholarly manner the critical issues of the Pentateuch and Historical Books, such as origination, composition, and unity of the books; and - D. Describe the general content and major theological emphases of the Pentateuch and Historical Books; - E. Apply the major theological principles from these OT books to biblical theology (especially how they prepare for the advent of Christ) and systematic theology and integrate them into your worldview.
+- A. Construct a timeline of the major OT events and characters in these 17 books; - B. Locate on a map the major OT sites; - C. Discuss the issues relating to the historical background, purpose, structure, genres, and message of each book; - D. Evaluate and articulate in a clear and scholarly manner the critical issues of the Pentateuch and Historical Books, such as origination, composition, and unity of the books; - E. Describe the general content and major theological emphases of the Pentateuch and Historical Books; - F. Apply the major theological principles from these OT books to biblical theology (especially how they prepare for the advent of Christ) and systematic theology and integrate them into your worldview.